armyja/strava-box/README.md

 ## Update

 Support show recent activities.
-Refresh Token should be generated from web.
+Refresh token should be generated from web.
 1. get code from web auth.
 2. get refresh token by client id,client secret and code.